 Creamy Tuscan Chicken might be the best skillet chicken dinner recipe I have!
 The flavors are just so perfect and the sauce is decadent, creamy, and perfect for serving with rice or pasta.
-Juicy, thin sliced chicken is cooked with sundried tomatoes, garlic, and cream, then tossed with tender spinach to create this masterpiece.
+Juicy, thin sliced chicken is cooked to golden perfection with sundried tomatoes, garlic, and cream, then tossed with tender spinach to create this masterpiece.

 Why You’ll Love This Recipe